Many companies are seeking for Cisco SFP alternatives to help cut down the costs on these expensive modules.

-A frequent problem with Cisco's new line of Catalyst switches is that they do not support 3rd party SFPs - or at least they seem they don't :)
+A frequent customer problem with Cisco's new line of Catalyst switches is that they do not support 3rd party (non-Cisco) SFPs - or at least they do not seem to...

 If you've just replaced your network switches and tried using any 3rd party SFPs to connect your network backbone, you'll quickly stumble across an error similar to the following:

 %GBIC_SECURITY_CRYPT-4-VN_DATA_CRC_ERROR: GBIC in port 65538 has bad crc

 Congratulations!
 The Catalyst switch has just disabled the GBIC port!
 This happens because Cisco Catalyst switches are configured by default not to work with non-Cisco SFPs.

 When a SFP is inserted into a switch's GBIC port, the switch immediately reads a number of values from the SFP and if it doesn't like what it sees, it throws the above error message and disables the port.